Scroll To Top

 • shifting entertainment to low impact activities such as spending time in nature and reading downloaded or library books.

-• possibly even downshifting from a higher paying job toward something that earns less but has a more sustainable, beneficial impact on the world
+• possibly even shifting toward a career that has a more sustainable, beneficial impact on the world.

 Three Essential Steps